Introduction

 We might share your information with:

-• universities if you are a social work student to notify them if you are removed from the register or are about to be removed from the register due to a failure to renew your registration or pay your registration fee
+higher education institutions if you are a social work student to notify them if you are removed from the register or are about to be removed from the register due to a failure to complete your annual declaration or pay your registration fee

-• your employer to share the outcome of your application and any decisions made in relation to your registration
+your employer or higher education institution to share the outcome of your application and any decisions made in relation to your registration

 Automated decision making takes place when our electronic system uses information provided by an applicant, registrant and their employer to make a decision without any human intervention.
 We use automated decision making for parts of the registration process.